cometbft/cometbft/docs/tutorials/go-built-in.md

 }
 ```

-## 1.4 Starting an application and a CometBFT instance
+## 1.4 Starting an application and a CometBFT instance in the same process

 Now that we have the basic functionality of our application in place, let's put
 it all together inside of our `main.go` file.